-Stay stylish with these 30 Nordstrom gifts for everyone on your list
+Stay stylish with these 35 Nordstrom gifts for everyone on your list

 Calling all holiday shopping procrastinators: Whether you're still trying to wrap up your gift list or haven't even come close to starting, don't stress.
 There's still time to get everyone on your shopping list something that they'll love — especially if you head over to Nordstrom, where you can find thousands of the most stylish and best-selling fashion, home and beauty products in just a few clicks.

 Just take a look at its Holiday Gift section.
 Shoppers can peruse by price, person or featured lists such as best-sellers and personalized gifts.
-No matter who or what you're looking for, it's here to make your holiday shopping as easy as can be, especially with free guaranteed delivery by December 24 as long as you order before December 22.
+No matter what you're looking for, it's here to make your holiday shopping as easy as can be, especially with free guaranteed delivery by December 24 as long as you order before December 22.

 Still overwhelmed or unsure of where to begin?
 Let us help.
 We've picked out 30 of the best gifts to give everyone on your list.
-From a portable Bose bluetooth speaker for just $69 to a trendy teddy coat for under $200 to a luxurious high-tech Dyson hair dryer, these 30 Nordstrom gift ideas will help jumpstart your shopping cart.
-Scroll down to shop our top picks and be sure to check out more must-have holiday gifts at Nordstrom, here.
-And if you're looking for gifts outside the site, we've also got guides for the best gifts for her, gifts for him, top-rated Amazon gifts, white elephant gifts and even stocking stuffers, too.
+From a portable Bose Bluetooth speaker for just $69 to a trendy teddy coat for under $200 to a luxurious high-tech Dyson hair dryer, these 35 Nordstrom gift ideas will help jump-start your shopping cart.
+Scroll down to shop our top picks, and be sure to check out more must-have holiday gifts at Nordstrom, here.
+And if you're looking for gifts outside the site, we've got guides for the best gifts for her, gifts for him, top-rated Amazon gifts, white elephant gifts and even stocking stuffers, too.

 Gifts for $50 or less